 Some people may be more vulnerable to contaminants in drinking water than the general populations.
-People who are

-HIV/AIDS or other immune system disorders, some elderly people, and infants can be particularly at risk from infections.
+People who are immuno-compromised, such as those with cancer undergoing chemotherapy, people who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly people, and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
 EPA/CDC (Center for Disease Control) guidelines on appropriate means to lessen the risk of infection by cryptosporidium and other microbial contaminants are available from the EPA's Safe Drinking Water Hotline at 1 800-426-4791.